Maggie Jamieson, Psychotherapy & Counselling MSc., BSc., UKCP Reg.

 Sessions last for 50 minutes

-Please note I ask for 48 hours notice of cancellation or full fee is payable.
+Cancellation policy - I ask for 48 hours notice of cancellation of a session, otherwise the full fee is payable.

-I'm an approved provider of psychotherapy/counselling for AVIVA, PruHealth and CIGNA and can invoice them for sessions if you are registered with them.
+I'm an approved provider of psychotherapy/counselling for AVIVA, AXA, VitalityHealth and CIGNA and can invoice them for sessions if you are registered with one of these providers.

 Maps & Directions